 If you’ve already been on this blog before, you must know that my spine is a mess: degenerative disc disease, double lumbar disc herniation l4-l5-S1.

-The mid-back & cervical region too.
+The mid-back & cervical area too.
 Again: degenerative disc disease and cervical disc herniation.

 But recently, thanks to the electric ebike, I can do sport again despite my back problems.

 I can again produce a physical effort over an extended period.
 I can find myself outside, in the wilderness for 3 or 4 hours, and enjoy a sense of freedom that I can’t even begin to describe.

 So can you also can get on an ebike in spite of your back problems?